Hellmakima/instagram/devdocs/db_planning.md

 Maybe I'll use SQL for this.
 It is on hold for now. caching is on hold for now. we'll go ahead with mongodb.
 Caching will be done when we have a good idea of what and how much to cache andhow to do it.
+Another reason is mongodb provides `primary–replica` set architecture, which is a must for a production-ready system.
+Might need GrpahQL for storing relations between users, posts, etc.

 ```json
 [